christiancasey/metnouti/README.md

 𓊹𓌃 (Latinized: metnouti, IPA: [mɛtʰ'nutɪ]) is an experimental [esolang](https://esolangs.org) designed on the premise of writing code using the [Unicode Egyptian Hieroglyphic block](https://www.unicode.org/charts/PDF/U13000.pdf).
 At present, it has no practical value whatsoever and should not be used by anyone.
+The present version is for testing a developing the 𓊹𓌃 language.
+It uses a python program to interpret 𓊹𓌃 code.
+Future versions will develop a proper compiler.

+### Basic Usage

+(N.B.
+This repo include a virtual environment, obnoxiously named 𓇾.)

 By definition, all 𓊹𓌃 programs are stored in UTF-8 text files with the extension `.𓊹𓌃`.
 Also by definition, all code in a 𓊹𓌃 program must be written entirely in Egyptian hieroglyphs.
 	(An exception is made for string literals, which may use any script, though every effort should be made to use hieroglyphs here as well.)

-### Basic Usage

-(N.B.
-This repo include a virtual environment, obnoxiously named 𓇾.)

     ./𓉐𓋹𓉐 [program].𓊹𓌃

 To run the example program, type: